Getting Started

 When writing code I can easily chunk out large, disconnected sections of code and then plumb them together with some broad handler methods.
 The work starts as pieces and comes together to culminate in fluid, end-to-end interaction.
 In writing, however, I enjoy no such freedom.
 The cursor has two motions: forward and back.
 Add a letter or delete a word.

-As a vim user, I am used to dancing around a document.
+user, I am used to dancing around a document.
 Leaping from rock to rock, dipping my toe in the character stream only where necessary.
 In C# or JavaScript this seems natural.
 However in English, this seems like breaking an ancient contract.
 One word in front of the other.
 Never backwards.

 When thinking about a program, my mind sums up the problem as a whole.
 A simple, clear task.
 And then, I break it into as many pieces as necessary and begin to fill in gaps.
 When writing a document, I assume the words will come in the order that is right and good and that is that.